If you travel a lot as I do then you have probably heard of an international eSim card and are wondering whether it is worth getting one.

 SimOptions works more like an eSim comparison website which means it pulls in the best deals across different providers across over 160 countries and more.

-You can buy local plans by country or buy regional plans by continent, but global plans are not available.
+You can buy local plans by country or regional plans by continent, but global plans are unavailable.

 Setting up your eSim is incredibly easy and you can even opt to get a physical sim card if your phone doesn’t carry an eSim.